Home Travelogues Guestbook Photos Links Rome Facts

 Helle gets a seat by the bus aisle.
 I stand next to her.
 Helle's neighbour gives her a discrete push in the ribs and whispers: "Attenzione!" (look out) and points - at me!

-Afternoon in the Monti District
+Afternoon in the Monti district

 At Caffé Fantini the proprietor, Kelvin, chats with the guests.
 He recognizes us at once and cannot believe that two years have passed.
 Kelvin is English and has married an Italian woman, but as he once told us: "You don't marry an Italian woman - you marry a family!"